busras3v3n/Libft/README.md

 # Libft - C Library

- Libft is a C library projects that includes replicas of some standart library functions in C and some additional ones that I coded.
+ Libft is a C library project that includes replicas of some standart library functions in C and some additional ones that I coded.
  I use this library in most of my C projects.

  ## Usage